I moved to Edinburgh this year and here's what I found out about flat-hunting

 The problems with housing in Auld Reekie are several, and some of my experiences illustrate how the well-documented crisis affects the lives of people in the city.

-Here are nine things I discovered about finding a flat in Edinburgh.
+Here are eight things I discovered about finding a flat in Edinburgh.

 Comment Guidelines